Oscarbralo/foss4gCesiumTest/README.md

 	npm run start

-    This will not work without your own token ID, so lets enter cesium Ion and lets see the token
+    ***This will not work without your own token ID, so lets enter cesium Ion and lets see the token

-[] Add your ion token in order to view the globe
+[] Add your ion token in order to view the globe.
+Go to Cesium Ion - Auth  and grab your token.

-[] Then uncomment everything
+[] Then uncomment everything else.

-[] Lets create a input text and a button to call an id from ion and load it here
+[] Lets create an input text and a button to call an id from ion and load it here

     //ASSET ID CODE
     //CREATE THE CONTAINER FOR THE ASSET TEXT INPUT AND BUTTON